Snowbirds: Winterize Your Home For When You're Away

 - Install smoke detectors on at least every floor (preferably tied to a constantly monitored fire alarm system so the fire department will automatically be notified in case of alarm), and confirm that the sensors and system are tested regularly.

-- In higher wind-exposed or coastal areas, install storm shutters (or other mitigation measures, such as 5/8” marine plywood) to secure windows.
+- In higher wind-exposed or coastal areas, install storm shutters (or consider using other mitigation measures, such as 5/8” marine plywood) to secure windows.
 Properly anchor personal property that will remain outdoors.

 - Ask a trusted friend, neighbor or relative to keep an eye on your home and be available in emergency situations.
 Give them access to your home so they can regularly monitor heating, electrical and water systems.

-- If the weather turns frigid, have them also check the roof for ice dams and inspect for leaks inside.
-Make sure they have your contact information and a list of local contractors they can reach if repairs or service are needed.
+- If the weather turns frigid, have them look at the edge of the roof for ice dams and look for leaks inside.
+Make sure they have your contact information and a list of local contractors they can reach if repairs or service are indicated.